-- to promote among the students an interest in missions; - to help all students discover God's plan for them in His work; - to foster spiritual growth; - and to encourage students to become involved in Christian witnessing.
+- to promote among the students an interest in missions: - to help all students discover God's plan for them in His work; - to foster spiritual growth; - and to encourage students to become involved in Christian witnessing.

-Student Global Impact assists in leading the annual Incite missions focus.
+Student Global Impact assists in leading the annual missions emphasis week.